 - The professional breached their duty of care

-- The person has suffered an injury or damage from the breach of duty.
+- The person has suffered an injury or damage as a result of the breach of duty.

-In order to properly assess professional negligence, the court must consider a variety of other factors that may have contributed to the negligence, such as:
+In order to properly assess professional negligence, a Court must consider a variety of other factors that may have contributed to the negligence, such as:

 - Proximity between the injured person and professional for a duty of care to exist.